New York City, or NYC for short, receives about 60 million tourists per year.

 - Location: 558 Broadway, New York, NY 10012, United States

 - Opening Hours: Tuesdays & Wednesdays – Closed | Thursdays, Sundays, Mondays – 11:30 AM to 4:30 PM, 5:30 PM to 7 PM | Fridays & Saturdays – 11:30 AM to 4:30 PM, 5:30 to 8:30 PM

 - Entrance Fee: Varies depending on the package, but expect $42+.

-Make sure you reserve your Museum of Ice Cream tickets in advance!
+Find out how you can reserve your Museum of Ice Cream tickets